We found the 26 best Medicare Part D Plans in West Virginia. Sign-up for 2024 Medicare Part D plan notification HERE.

 The Four Phases of Every West Virginia Medicare Part D Plan

-Phase 1 is the Deductible
+Phase 3 is the Coverage Gap

-After your 2022 gross drug costs have reached $4,330, you will enter the Coverage Gap phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 All Part D plans offer catastrophic coverage once you have paid $7,400 in true out-of-pocket costs for covered drugs.
 This amount includes the cost of covered drugs as well as some additional costs.
 In the catastrophic coverage phase, your copays or coinsurance will be significantly lower for the remainder of the year.

 The out-of-pocket costs that help you get catastrophic coverage include:

 - Your plan's deductible;

 - What you paid during the initial coverage limit period;

 - Most of the full cost of brand-name drugs (and the manufacturer’s discount) purchased in the coverage gap;

 - The amount paid by others, including family members, most charities, and other persons on your behalf; and